loreanvictor/quel/README.md

 <br>

 ⚡ [**quel**](.) is as fast as [RxJS](https://rxjs.dev).
-Note that in most cases performance is not the primary concern when conducting reactive programming (since you are handling async events).
+Note that in most cases performance is not the primary concern when programming reactive applications (since you are handling async events).
 If performance is critical for your use case, I'd recommend using likes of [xstream](http://staltz.github.io/xstream/) or [streamlets](https://github.com/loreanvictor/streamlet), as the imperative style of [**quel**](.) does tax a performance penalty inevitably compared to the fastest possible implementation.

 <br>